7 Tools to Level Up Your Content Promotion Game

-It’s also been known to work better for B2C content or that with broader appeal, one of their customers had this to say:
+It’s also been known to work better for B2C content or that with broader appeal.

 Curata has two platforms on offer the Content Curation Platform and a Content Marketing Platform.
 First the CCP – a platform that gets you content from around the world and lets you publish it with a single click.
 Your objective of using this software is to be able to publish more frequently, save time on your research finding third party content and syndicate it.

 Search for the kind of content you want such as long form or short form.
 Then fill in keywords, Curata gives you a list of posts.
 Now it’s up to you to decide how relevant it is.